TalalAfzal/AI-QuickDraw-Classifier/README.md

 ## Available Classes

-The model can recognize the following 10 classes:
+The model can recognize 50 Classes
-- The Eiffel Tower
-- The Great Wall of China
-- The Mona Lisa
-- aircraft carrier
-- airplane
-- alarm clock
-- ambulance
-- angel
-- animal migration
-- ant

 ## Installation